QuentinDstl/p_scrap/README.md

-configurer tous les messages d'erreurs raise toutes les erreurs possible do all the test to see if everything is secured and safe no windows init.py -> freeze no template -> ...
+configurer tous les messages d'erreurs raise toutes les erreurs possible do all the test to see if everything is secured and safe no windows init.py -> freeze : check si le driver est toujours on no template -> ...

 # IHM PATH